susanBuck/notes/05_Laravel/14_Authentication.md

 ## Sessions

 The request lifecycle of a webpage is stateless.
-This means if you need to track information from one request to another, you have to store that information on the server using **Sessions** or on the user's browser using **Cookies**.
+This means if you need to track information from one request to another, you have to store that information on the server using **Sessions** and/or on the user's browser using **Cookies**.

 >> *A session is a little text payload with an associated browser cookie that will allow PHP and Laravel to remember your user between requests.* - CodeBright, Authentication